Breakfast in London, dinner in Barcelona

 -

-If you're connecting into an all-reserved train with an advance-purchase ticket that's only good for that specified train, you don't want to miss it.
+If you're connecting into an all-reserved train with an advance-purchase ticket that's only good for that specified train, you don't really want to miss it.
 In this case I'd allow more time, perhaps half an hour.

 If your onward train is a sleeper